-1.3.1.
-Certification Authorities
+1.3.1 Certification Authorities

 Certification Authority (CA) is defined in Section 1.6.
-Current CA Members of the CA/Browser Forum are listed here: https://cabforum.org/members.
+Current CA Members of the CA/Browser Forum are listed here: [https://cabforum.org/members].

-1.3.2.
-Registration Authorities
+1.3.2 Registration Authorities

-With the exception of sections 3.2.2.4 and 3.2.2.5, the CA MAY delegate the performance of all, or any part, of

-Section 3.2 requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of Section 3.2.
+With the exception of sections 3.2.2.4 and 3.2.2.5, the CATSP MAY delegate the performance of all, or any part, of Section 3.2 requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of Section 3.2.

-Before the CA authorizes a Delegated Third Party to perform a delegated function, the CA SHALL contractually require the Delegated Third Party to:
+Before the CATSP authorizes a Delegated Third Party to perform a delegated function, the CATSP SHALL contractually require the Delegated Third Party to:

-(1) Meet the qualification requirements of Section 5.3.1, when applicable to the delegated function;

-(2) Retain documentation in accordance with Section 5.5.2;

-(3) Abide by the other provisions of these Requirements that are applicable to the delegated function; and (4) Comply with (a) the CA's Certificate Policy/Certification Practice Statement or (b) the Delegated Third Party's practice statement that the CA has verified complies with these Requirements.
+- 1. Meet the qualification requirements of Section 5.3.1, when applicable to the delegated function; - 2.
+Retain documentation in accordance with Section 5.5.2; - 3.
+Abide by the other provisions of these Requirements that are applicable to the delegated function; and - 4.
+Comply with (a) the CA'sTSP's Certificate Policy/Certification Practice Statement or (b) the Delegated Third Party's practice statement that the CATSP has verified complies with these Requirements.

+The TSP MAY designate an Enterprise RA to verify certificate requests from the Enterprise RA's own organization.

 The CA MAY designate an Enterprise RA to verify certificate requests from the Enterprise RA's own organization.
 The CA SHALL NOT accept certificate requests authorized by an Enterprise RA unless the following requirements are satisfied: